-To encourage Filipino women to take charge of their lives, InLife Sheroes tapped 4 social media influencers and launched the #InAko social media campaign reaching more than 5.28 million Filipino women.
-InLife Sheroes partnered with What Glass Ceiling Podcast hosted by Broadcaster Lia Cruz.
-What Glass Ceiling is a program that features Filipino women and discusses their professional challenges and how they were able to break the glass ceiling.
-It presented InLife's financial advisors and leaders who shared tips on financial management.
+InLife Sheroes collaborated with What Glass Ceiling as well, a podcast hosted by Broadcaster Lia Cruz.
+It is a program that features Filipino women and discusses their professional challenges and how they were able to break the glass ceiling.
+The podcast presented InLife's financial advisors and leaders who shared tips on financial management.
+This partnership allowed InLife Sheroes to help career-driven women achieve their professional goals while utilizing a new medium to reach womenthrough podcasts.